-Serica became operator of the Bruce field in November 2018 and is working to extend field life, increase the utilisation of the facilities and maximise economic recovery from the area as a whole.
+Serica is operator of the Bruce field and associated platforms and subsea infrastructure and is working to extend field life, increase the utilisation of the facilities and maximise economic recovery from the area as a whole.
 The extensive infrastructure associated with the Bruce field offers significant capacity for third party tieback opportunities.
 Serica welcomes enquiries from potential shippers.

 The Bruce complex is located in blocks 9/9a, 9/8a and 9/9b.
 It lies 340km to the northeast of Aberdeen, Scotland in the UK Sector of the Northern North Sea.

 The Bruce complex consists of three bridge-linked platforms: